gyauney/shakespeare-and-company-social-readership/README.md

 - `data/goodreads-book-id-to-text.json`: dict mapping Goodreads book ID to summary string
 - `data/goodreads-user-to-books.json`: dict mapping Goodreads user ID to a list of books the user interacted with

+And now there are also files listing the descriptive text for each book:
+- `data/sc-book-names.json`: descriptive text for books in Shakespeare and Company
+- `data/goodreads-book-names.json`: descriptive text for books in Goodreads

 [Shakespeare and Company]: https://shakespeareandco.princeton.edu/about/data/

 ### Usage